snganyone/Job-Application-Board-api/README.md

 ## Objectives

 - Create a single page application that integrates HTML, CSS & Javascript with a backend Ruby on Rails API

+## Overview

+- In this project we will be creating a job application.

+- Users can add a job and delete a job.

+- This app is intended to mimick an online job board.